 Eli has been working in clay since the Fall of 2007.
-She took a ceramics class with Roger Jamison during her undergraduate program at Mercer University in Macon, Georgia.
-Admittedly, she was disinterested in continuing work with clay until the class fired a small wood kiln; she was hooked.
-She spent the rest of her time in school making work to fire with a group of older potters in an anagama kiln in Juliette, Georgia.
+They took a ceramics class with Roger Jamison during their undergraduate program at Mercer University in Macon, Georgia.
+Admittedly, they were disinterested in continuing work with clay until the class fired a small wood kiln; they were hooked.
+Eli spent the rest of their time in school making work to fire with a group of older potters in an anagama kiln in Juliette, Georgia.

-Eli lives with a large cat named Flint and a hound dog named Bonanza Jellybean, who is also her studio assistant and gallery consultant.
-Outside of clay, she enjoys bikes, books, hiking, and camping.
+Eli lives with a large cat named Flint and a hound dog named Bonanza Jellybean, who is also the studio assistant and gallery consultant.
+Outside of clay, Eli enjoys books, travel, and anything outside.